miketromba/screenshot-service/README.md

 ### Accessing Local Services from Docker

-When running the screenshot service in Docker and you need to capture screenshots of services running on your local machine, use `host.docker.internal` instead of `localhost` in your URLs.
+When running the screenshot service in Docker and you need to capture screenshots of services running on your local machine, you need to:

+1. Add the `--add-host=host.docker.internal:host-gateway` flag when running the container
+2. Use `host.docker.internal` instead of `localhost` in your URLs

 This is because `localhost` inside the container refers to the container itself, not your host machine.

 Example:
 ```bash